mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 published: false
 ---

 Welcome to the third part of the series "Disecting Reinforcement Learning".
 In the [first](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html) and [second](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html) post we dissected **dynamic programming** and  **Monte Carlo (MC)** methods.
 The third group of techniques in reinforcement learning is  called **Temporal Differencing (TD)** methods.
 TD learning solves some of the problem arising in MC learning.
 In the conclusions of the [second part](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html) I described one of this problem.
 Using MC methods it is necessary to wait until the end of the episode before updating the utility function.
 This is a serious problem because some applications can have very long episodes and delaying learning until the end is too slow.
-We will see how TD methods solve this issue.
+Moreover the termination of the episode is not always guaranteed.
+We will see how TD methods solve these issues.

 ![Russel and Norvig and Sutton and Barto and Mitchel]({{site.baseurl}}/images/artificial_intelligence_a_modern_approach_reinforcement_learning_an_introduction_machine_learning.png){:class="img-responsive"}